amgorithm/Project-1/readme.md

 ## Wins

 I’m most pleased with handling the keyup event.
-It wasn't greatly challenging, but it did require a fair bit of fiddling to get right.
+It wasn't too challenging, but it did require a fair bit of fiddling to get right.

+I'm proud to have completed my first major project.
+Building a Snake game allowed me to consolidate and bring to life all of the HTML, CSS, and Javascript concepts I have learned over the last month.
+It's such a cool experience to create and play a game that I extensively played as a child.

 ## Key Learnings/Takeaways

-Completing this project has greatly raised my programming confidence.
+To go from a plan and feeling a little anxious about the whole process to creating a functional and nostalgic game that was actually fun to build has been such an awesome experience and programming confidence booster.

 It feels like this game has added some more pieces to the jigsaw puzzle of programming, and I am now starting to see a picture emerge.
 I know I have many more pieces to add, but it is undeniable that the puzzle is becoming clearer as the days go by.
 I’m so very excited to keep playing.

 ## Bugs